mozilla/mozmill/jsbridge/README.md

 ### How it works

-jsbridge works as an extension loaded into Firefox or Thunderbird (etc.) that opens a socket, by default on port 24242 that can mirror data structures between python-land and JavaScript-land
+jsbridge works as an extension loaded into Firefox or Thunderbird (etc.) that opens a socket, by default on port 24242, that may be used to mirror data structures between python-land and JavaScript-land